Robotrousers/Project3_JobsAnalysis/README.md

 - Bar Chart
     - Top Job Titles: Show the distribution of job titles and the number of postings for each.
     - Top Hiring Companies: Show the companies with the highest number of job listings

-- Histogram
-    - Salary Distribution: Visualize the distribution of minimum and maximum salaries
-    - Company Rating Distribution: Show how company ratings are spread out across the dataset

-- Interactive Map [dropdown menu]
-    - belly-button-challenge like viz: Create an interactive map that allows users to explore data science job postings and salary ranges by location

-- Heat Maps
-    - Location-Based on Salary: Create a geographical heatmap to show average salaries in different regions

 - Bubble Charts or Scatter Plot
     - Salary by Location and Company Rating: Use bubble size to represent the number of postings, with axes for location and average salary